jaredDlewis/jaredDlewis/README.md

 - 👋 Hi, I’m @jaredDlewis.
 I grew up in Lubbock, TX, and I have worked as a mechanical engineer in New Orleans, LA since June 2017.
 - 👀 I’m interested in finance, physics, calculus, reading, the fine arts, cycling, running and contributing to my community.
-- 🌱 I’m currently learning JavaScript, and I'm attending the CodeSmith NY Program starting June 28th, 2021.
+- 🌱 I’m currently learning JavaScript, and I'm virtually attending the NY Codesmith Program starting June 28th, 2021.
 - 💞️ I’m looking to collaborate on anything related to finance, security, education, or improving the quality of existing systems.
 - 📫 How to reach me: jareddlewis@gmail.com